-Outstanding colored and colorless diamonds highlighted the Fine Jewelry sale on December 13 at the New York headquarters of Bonhams.
-Due to tri-mulcasting to San Francisco and Los Angeles, large in-house participation, active international online and phone bidding, this holiday jewelry auction realized $7.88 million with 81% sold by lot.
+Outstanding coloured and colourless diamonds highlighted the Fine Jewellery sale on December 13 at the New York headquarters of Bonhams.
+Due to tri-mulcasting to San Francisco and Los Angeles, large in-house participation, active international online and phone bidding, this holiday jewellery auction realised $7.88 million with 81% sold by lot.

-Matthew Girling, the Group Jewelry Director at Bonhams, states about the sale, "The sale showed the underlying strength in the jewelry market.
+Matthew Girling, the Group Jewellery Director at Bonhams, states about the sale, "The sale showed the underlying strength in the jewellery market.
 We exhibited the sale in Hong Kong, London and California prior to the sale in New York and we had participation in the sale across the globe."

 Another highlight to the auction was a Cartier art deco emerald bead, onyx and diamond necklace.
 These 32 graduated fluted emerald beads, with onyx and single cut diamond rondell spacers sold for $266,500 (pre-sale est. $80,000-120,000).

 Elsewhere in the auction was property from the Private Collection of Suzanne Crowell.
 The proceeds made in the sale of their six lots will benefit the mission of Huntington Memorial Hospital, a non-profit medical centre that has served the greater Los Angeles community since 1892.
 Leading this private collection in the sale was a Van Cleef & Arpels 11.59 carat rectangular-cut diamond ring which more than doubled its pre-sale estimate, hammering at $194,500 (pre-sale est. $60,000-80,000), which added greatly to the total of $277,00 made for the medical center.